hyongsu/board02/README.md

 # board02
-A test program for mini bulletin board using django framework
+A test program for mini bulletin board using django framework.
+Thanks